gitlinks/github-rank-project/README.md

 [![Join the chat at https://gitter.im/gitlinks/github-rank-project](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/gitlinks/github-rank-project?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+## Meetings
+We meet every monday at 20:30 over Skype.
+If you are interrested in joining us, feel free to ask !

 ## The Problem
 There are tons of open-source projects out there, especially in the javascript community, and it is difficult to choose between project that does the same thing.